swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

 /// The hash function is a mapping from a 128-bit seed value and an
 /// arbitrary sequence of bytes to an integer hash value.
 The seed value
 /// is specified during `Hasher` initialization, while the byte sequence
-/// is fed to the hasher using a series of calls to mutating `append`
+/// is fed to the hasher using a series of calls to mutating `combine`
 /// methods.
 When all bytes have been fed to the hasher, the hash value
 /// can be retrieved by calling `finalize()`:
 ///
 ///     var hasher = Hasher()
-///     hasher.append(23)
+///     hasher.combine(23)
-///     hasher.append("Hello")
+///     hasher.combine("Hello")
 ///     let hashValue = hasher.finalize()
 ///
 /// The underlying hash algorithm is designed to exhibit avalanche